 - Wrestler in All of Us: The wrestling-esque Forward and back throws have set knockback to easily throw opponents into mines and C4s.
 Also, he can drag held foes if the player presses left or right on the d-pad.

-- Many have been took from Sonic Battle: Forward-aerial is Sonic Eagle, Down-Smash is Sonic Flare and in 2.5, the new Up-Tilt is Sonic Up Draft.
+- Many have been taken from Sonic Battle: Forward-aerial is Sonic Eagle, down smash is Sonic Flare and in 2.5, the new up-tilt is Sonic Up Draft.

 - Neutral-aerial is inspired by the Insta-Shield move in Sonic 3.

-- From 2.5, the Side B has now a secondary attack being the Slide Kick from Sonic Advance-series.
+- From 2.5, the side special has now a secondary attack being the Slide Kick from Sonic Advance-series.

 - Sonic has several random poses that he can do after hitting with Homing Attack.
 One of the poses is the one on the cover of Sonic Adventure.